Ajith-11399/Task---25---Node-Js-File-system/readme.md

 ## Project Description

 This Node.js application provides endpoints to create text files containing the current timestamp and to retrieve all text files from a specific directory.
-The main purpose is to demonstrate the use of the filesystem module in Node.js and to handle file operations via RESTful APIs.
+The main purpose is to demonstrate the use of the filesystem module in Node.js and to handle file operations.

 ## Tools and Libraries Used